 The penetration-resistant insert shall be of such a size that, with the exception of the heel region, the maximum distance between the line represented by the feather edge of the last and the edge of the insert (X) is 6,5 mm.
-In the heel region, the maximum distance between the line represented by the feather edge of the last and the insert (Y) shall be 17 mm (see Figure 14 of ISO 20344:2011).
+In the heel region, the maximum distance between the line represented by the feather edge of the last and the insert (Y) shall be 17 mm (see Figure 13 of ISO 20344:2011).

-The penetration-resistant insert shall have no more than three holes with a maximum diameter of 3 mm to attach it to the bottom of the footwear.
+The penetration-resistant insert shall have no more than three holes of maximum diameter 3 mm to attach it to the bottom of the footwear.

-The holes shall not lie in the shaded area 1 (see Figure 14 of ISO 20344:2011).
+The holes shall not lie in the shaded area 1 of Figure 13 of ISO 20344:2011.

-Holes in the shaded area 2 shall be disregarded (see Figure 14 of ISO 20344:2011).
+Holes in the shaded area 2 of Figure 13 of ISO 20344:2011 shall be disregarded.